NCATSTranslator/reasoner-validator/docs/validation_codes_dictionary.md

 **Description:** The given TRAPI Response is expected to return specific node(s) related to the original input data used to prepare the TRAPI Request!

+### error.trapi.response.message.knowledge_graph.node.category.unmatched

+**Message:** The category of the knowledge graph node could not be matched against input node category.

+**Context:** identifier, expected_category, observed_categories

+**Description:** The category of the knowledge graph node failed to match that of the specified input node.

 ### error.trapi.response.message.knowledge_graph.edge.missing

 **Message:** Knowledge Graph of TRAPI Response Message Knowledge Graph is missing expected Edge